duyilemi/terraform-aws/README.md

 ### :bangbang: Prerequisites

-This project uses Terraform as infrastructure as code tool, AWS account, AWS S3 for for code repository and AWS IAM user.
+This project uses Terraform as infrastructure as code tool, AWS account, AWS S3 bucket to maintain state of infrastructure and AWS IAM user.

 <!-- Installation -->